vasaviuppala-tech/skillconnect-cognodb/README.md

 # skillconnect-cognodb
-Graph=powered candidate and job matching application using CognoDB
+Graph-powered candidate and job matching application using CognoDB